truenas/documentation/content/en/hub/hardware/notices/ipmi-faq.md

 **How do I configure IP of Remote Management?**

 Network configuration for Remote Management can happen in a number of ways.
-By default, Remote Management obtains an IP address via DHCP.
-The obtained address is available via standard IPMI tools or in the BIOS Setup under *Advanced/IPMI Configuration/IPMI LAN Configuration*.
+By default, Remote Management obtains an IP address using DHCP.
+The obtained address is available to standard IPMI tools or in the BIOS Setup under **Advanced/IPMI Configuration/IPMI LAN Configuration**.
 If a static address is desired, the following configuration methods are available:

 1. The easiest method is to set the IP in the BIOS Setup at server deployment time.
-The IPMI LAN configuration is found under *Advanced/IPMI Configuration/IPMI LAN Configuration*.
+The IPMI LAN configuration is found under **Advanced/IPMI Configuration/IPMI LAN Configuration**.

 2. If an operating system is already installed, an IPMI-compliant local configuration tool, such as `ipmitool` for UNIX-style platforms, can be used to configure the network parameters.
-Some operating systems may require IPMI drivers to be loaded before using tools like **ipmitool** and the tool may need to be configured to use the system interface instead of a network connection.
-When using **ipmitool**, the ipmitool lan feature set provides subcommands to set and view the current configuration.
+Some operating systems may require IPMI drivers to be loaded before using tools like `ipmitool` and the tool might need to be configured to use the system interface instead of a network connection.
+When using `ipmitool`, the ipmitool lan feature set provides subcommands to set and view the current configuration.

 **How do I perform firmware updates?**